waynieack/ipblock/README.md

 Note - For an ASA 5510, at least 512Mb of memory is needed to configure the complete list of US subnets in a object group.

+You will need to install the following perl modules:

+	Net::Netmask
+	Net::SSH::Expect
+	LWP::UserAgent
+	Time::HiRes
+	Array::Diff

 I only allow US subnets inboud to my firewall, I use the object group (PERMIT-US-IN) created by the script like this:

 	access-list outside extended permit object-group PERMIT-OUTSIDE-IN object-group PERMIT-US-IN any